SelenaChen123/EndlessRunner/README.md

 # EndlessRunner

-Unity endless runner game for the National Multiple Sclerosis Society
+This is a Unity endless runner game for the National Multiple Sclerosis Society.